mnr/writing-wip/emdr astro/plot.md

 Between the surface and the atmosphere are tides and gravity and rotation and temperature.
 Venus melts lead at its surface.
 If we landed on planet surface and didn't melt, we could to talk with earth for 121 days, which would be mostly us screaming in pain.
 Then we'd slip to the night side with no oxygen and no earth and that would be death.
 So let's not do that.

 But enough about me.
 Let's take a tour of Aeneas and meet the crew.

+First is Dr. Bixby, our flight surgeon.
+We call him "Dr. Bixby."
+We tried "Bones," but that was just stupid and he didn't like it.
+His place is the medical bay, which isn't much more than the telemedicine tube and related supplies.
+There are some first aid boxes for minor cuts and bruises, but Dr. Bixby doesn't like us to use that stuff without consulting him first.